emohawk13/dp-frontend-js-submit/README.md

 Write a program that takes a string and returns the letters in alphabetical order.
 Here is an example of the output: "Hi there" => "eeehhhirt"
 BONUS: Make the output represent the input characters (each character returns capitalized).

+// The spread function is a great option to placing object literals in a a single object literal.
+For an additional challenge, use a loop to access each key dynamically and set their key and value in the new object.

+// The lines with multiple methods together and be broken down into variables that indicate what value is desired from each line.
+This will help any developer look at your code and understand each part of the lines.